Koszul complexes over Cohen-Macaulay rings: Applications to fibers of local homomorphisms

 \begin{cor} Let $(A,\m)$ be a regular local ring, and let $(B,\bar{\n})$ be a noetherian local DG-ring with bounded cohomology and constant amplitude.
 Let $\varphi:A \to B$ be a local homomorphism of DG-rings, and assume that the induced map $\mrm{H}^0(\varphi):A \to \mrm{H}^0(B)$ is a finite injective homomorphism.
 Then $\flatdim_A(B) = \amp(B)$ if and only if $B$ is Cohen-Macaulay. \end{cor} \begin{proof} Suppose first that $\flatdim_A(B) = \amp(B)$.
 As $A$ is a regular local ring, in particular it is Gorenstein, so it is a dualizing complex over itself.
 Hence, since $A \to \mrm{H}^0(B)$ is finite, it follows from \cite[Proposition 7.5]{Ye1} that $R:=\mrm{R}\opn{Hom}_A(B,A)$ is a dualizing DG-module over $B$.
 Since $A \to \mrm{H}^0(B)$ is finite, and $B$ is noetherian, we deduce that $B \in \cat{D}^{\mrm{b}}_{\mrm{f}}(A)$.
 By \cite[Corollary 2.10.F]{AFDim}, this implies that the projective dimension of $B$ over $A$ is equal to $\flatdim_A(B) = \amp(B)$.
 This in turn implies that $\amp(R) \le \amp(B)$, which shows that $B$ is local-Cohen-Macaulay.
 Since $B$ has a dualizing DG-module and is local-Cohen-Macaulay, by \cite[Corollary 8.11]{ShCM}, the assumption that $\opn{Supp}(\mrm{H}^{\inf(B)}(B)) = \opn{Spec}(\mrm{H}^0(B))$ implies that $B$ is Cohen-Macaulay.
 Conversely, suppose that $B$ is Cohen-Macaulay.
 Since $A \to \mrm{H}^0(B)$ is finite, by the proof of \cite[Lemma 7.8]{Ye1}, we may replace $B$ by a quasi-isomorphic commutative DG-algebra over $A$, with the extra property that $B^0$ is noetherian.
 The assumption that $A \to \mrm{H}^0(B)$ is both finite and injective implies that $\dim(A) = \dim(\mrm{H}^0(B))$, and that $\dim(\mrm{H}^0(B)/\m\mrm{H}^0(B)) = 0$.
 Hence, by Corollary \ref{cor:miracle}, we deduce that $\flatdim_A(B) = \amp(B)$. \end{proof}

 \textbf{Acknowledgments.}

 The author would like to thank Sean Sather-Wagstaff for asking me if Corollary \ref{cor:kosRing} is true, and Amnon Yekutieli for helpful remarks on a previous version of this manuscript, and for asking me if a version of Corollary \ref{cor:DGreg} holds.
+The author is thankful to an anonymous referee for several suggestions that helped significantly improving this manuscript.
 This work has been supported by Charles University Research Centre program No.UNCE/SCI/022, and by the grant GA~\v{C}R 20-02760Y from the Czech Science Foundation.